sudhesh15/genai-website-clone/README.md

+GENAI Website Cloner
+This project is a simple website UI cloner built with Node.js.
+It lets you clone the HTML, CSS, and images of any public website for offline viewing.

-1. Folder Structure
+📂 Folder Structure
 GENAI-WEBSITE-CLONE/
 ├── node_modules/
 ├── .env
 ├── .gitignore
+├── genai-website-clone-application.mp4 (demo video, optional)
 ├── package-lock.json
 ├── package.json
 ├── README.md
 └── website-cloner.js

-2. High-level Explanation of website-cloner.js
+🚀 High-Level Overview of website-cloner.js
-Purpose:
-This script clones the visual UI of any public website.

-How it works (high level):

-Accepts a website URL (and optionally a target folder name).

-Uses Puppeteer to load and render the website as a browser would.
+Loads a target website using Puppeteer (headless browser).

+Extracts and rewrites the HTML structure with Cheerio.

-Scrapes all visible HTML, CSS files, and images (including lazy-loaded, background images, SVGs).
+Scrapes all linked CSS files, merges them, and saves to styles.css.

-Downloads those assets and rewrites links so they work locally.

-Outputs a folder (e.g., cloned-example.com/) containing an index.html, styles.css, and images for offline viewing of the site’s appearance.
+Downloads all images, background styles, and SVGs for offline use.

+Saves results in a local folder containing:

+index.html

+styles.css

+media assets (images, icons, etc.)

+This gives you a static UI copy of the site.

-3. How to Run
+⚙️ How to Run
-Install dependencies:
+Install dependencies with:
 npm install

-Set your OpenAI API key in .env:
-OPENAI_API_KEY=your_api_key
+Make sure .env file is created with necessary keys (if required).

-Run the website cloner script:
+Run the website cloner script: node website-cloner.js

-node website-cloner.js
-The script will prompt or use hardcoded settings to clone the target website as described above.
+The cloned site files will be saved in a new folder.
+For example: cloned-example.com/
+├── index.html
+├── styles.css
+├── image1.png
+└── ...

+📝 Notes
+This clones only the UI (frontend) of the website.

+Backend code, APIs, or dynamic functionality will not be cloned.

+Works best on static or semi-static sites.

+Puppeteer may need extra steps in some environments (Chromium dependencies).